wazuh/wazuh-documentation/source/user-manual/registering/password-authorization-registration.rst

    .. group-tab:: Using a custom password

-    Create ``/var/ossec/etc/authd.pass`` file and save custom password in it.
+    Create the ``/var/ossec/etc/authd.pass`` file and save the custom password in it.

     In the command below, replace ``<custom_pasword>`` with your chosen password: